TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/README.txt

 4. ft_preproc_bandstopfilter
 5. ft_preproc_medianfilter

-Artefact Subspace Reconstruction is handled usign the Clean_rawdata EEGLAB plug-in from GitHub: https://github.com/sccn/clean_rawdata
+Artefact Subspace Reconstruction is handled using the Clean_rawdata EEGLAB plug-in from GitHub: https://github.com/sccn/clean_rawdata

 A compatibility function called Utility_Translate_Into_EEGLAB_struc.m is used to translate GUI data to be readable by the respective functions used from the eeglab toolbox
-This functions calles the clean_artifacts.m function from the EEGLAB plug-in
+This functions calls the clean_artifacts.m function from the EEGLAB plug-in

 For the static power spectrum analysis and a few functionalities of the continuous spike analysis window, the spike repository from the Cortex Lab on Github at https://github.com/cortex-lab/spikes was used.
 % Functions are saved in: GUIPath/Modules/Toolboxes/Modified/Modified_Spike_Repository